 A company may require that their editors have a degree in education or the subject that is the topic of the educational material, i.e. bachelor's or master's in math when publishing math texts.
 A teaching background in the discipline would also be beneficial.

-The publishing industry overall is expected to shrink slightly between 2014-2024, per BLS information, with a 5% drop in employment opportunities for editors in general.
+The publishing industry overall is expected to shrink slightly between 2018-2028, per BLS information, in employment opportunities for editors in general.
 With many attracted to the industry, competition for editor positions remains steady.
 As the number of online publications increases, this industry will likely provide the greatest number of opportunities for editors, and professionals may need to possess multimedia experience in order to keep up with the demands of the industry.

-The mean annual salary for all editors in 2015 was $64,910.
+The mean annual salary for all editors in 2018 was about $69,000.
 Those pursuing a career in this field will face strong competition for openings.
 Having computer and internet skills, a degree in education and teaching experience should help increase job prospects for potential educational publishing editors.